Toshita-24/Blinkit-Data-Analyst-Dashboard/README.md

 - Outlet Size & Location Insights: Displays which outlet sizes and tiers perform better.
 - Outlet Type Comparison: Compares supermarkets and grocery stores on various performance measures like sales, ratings, and visibility.

-Key Takeaways
+# Insights
-Sales performance is strong, with over $1M in revenue
+Sales performance is strong, with over $1M in revenue.

-Customers are leaning towards healthier, low-fat product options
+Customers are leaning towards healthier, low-fat product options.

-Top-selling items include fruits, vegetables, and snacks
+Top-selling items include fruits, vegetables, and snacks.

-Medium-sized stores in Tier 3 locations are the most profitable
+Medium-sized stores in Tier 3 locations are the most profitable.

-Supermarkets lead in overall sales, while grocery stores offer better item visibility
+Supermarkets lead in overall sales, while grocery stores offer better item visibility.